cyberbotics/webots/docs/discord/technical-questions-2019.md

 Is there anything preventing me from doing this using robot() rather than supervisor()?

-##### Olivier Michel [Cyberbotics] 10/11/2019 09:20:47
+##### Olivier Michel [ROS 2 Meeting-Cyberbotics] 10/11/2019 09:20:47
-`@Gautier A.`: I believe the demo you are mentioning (waves) was achieved about the same way, but instead of changing the coordinates directly, the supervisor changes some field of a procedural PROTO node which in turn will recompute its internal coordinate values accordingly.
+`@Gautier`: I believe the demo you are mentioning (waves) was achieved about the same way, but instead of changing the coordinates directly, the supervisor changes some field of a procedural PROTO node which in turn will recompute its internal coordinate values accordingly.
 This might be faster than changing the coordinates directly, not sure.

 `@Lars`: you should be able to read this information from any robot, no need for a supervisor.
 Are you sure your device tags are non-null and the corresponding devices are properly enabled?
 Do you get any warning in the Webots console?